 He received a standing ovation from the typically-hostile Phillies fans, and put together a tremendous showing.
 Utley connected on two home runs, including a grand slam, and received two curtain calls.

 Utley said in August he intended to continue playing beyond this season.
-More recently, Dodgers president of baseball operations Andrew Friedman acknowledged the club has interest in re-singing Utley, citing his positive influence in the clubhouse.
+More recently, Dodgers president of baseball operations Andrew Friedman acknowledged the club has interest in re-signing Utley, citing his positive influence in the clubhouse.

 The 14-year veteran returning with the Dodgers isn’t beyond the realm of possibility, but it presumably would come in a role off the bench considering his struggles as an everyday player.